There’s been a lot of discussion online about the recently announcements reboots of 1980s TV cartoons, including “Thundercats” and “She-Ra.”

 “DuckTales” debuted in 1987, and marked a major landmark in TV animation, as a show that prioritized both writing and animation quality.

-Too often, American TV animation only featured one or the other, usually the former.
+Too often, American TV animation up through the late 1980s only featured one or the other, usually the former.
 Still, one thing that helped “DuckTales” was that it was based on the classic Carl Barks Disney comics.

 Uncle Scrooge’s series led to Disney creating a similar humor/adventure series for Chip and Dale (“Rescue Rangers”).
 This eventually led to an entire afternoon programming block, the “Disney Afternoon.”